Frequently asked questions

 How long does the AEIP program take to complete?

-It takes two years (six terms) to complete the core coursework.
+It takes two years (six full time terms plus one summer course) to complete the core coursework.
 Some students stay longer to complete internships before they graduate.
-Core courses are not offered during the summer; however, students often use the summer term to complete general education requirements if they are pursuing the AAS degree.
+Students often use the summer term to complete general education requirements if they are pursuing the AAS degree.

 How much time do I need to devote to homework, practice, and studying?